 Check propellers for damage.
 If bends, cracks or other damage are found, consult your authorized Cobalt dealer for service.
 Do not continue to use badly damaged propellers.
-Using damaged propellers may damage the drive unit(s) within time.
+Using damaged propellers may damage the outboard's drive unit within time.

 Every 100 Hours